codaemon-matej/Redlemon-Project/README.md

 # Redlemon-Project

-Red Lemon is a lead generation company.
-It generates high-quality consumer data through co-registrations, co-sponsoring, lifestyle surveys, microsites, email marketing or individual lead generation.
-We developed a customizable software for Red Lemon that fetches the lead-data from their respective third-parties via custom API and we makes an operations as per requirement and sends those quality data to their Beyond portal to enhanced their online marketing requirements.
+To generate an high-quality leads, Redlemon's third party system sends some raw consumer data to the system which is been fetched via API on which several operations are carried out like data & country validation, duplication, email authentication, checking for Suspicious, Blacklist & Badwords, and logging & tracking data operations & results.

+Once the data operations are done, the quality lead data is then send to the Redlemon's Beyond portal via API for their respective country source codes to enhanced the online marketing requirements.